kubernetes/website/content/en/docs/tasks/tools/install-minikube.md

 {{% capture overview %}}

-This page shows you how to install [Minikube](/docs/tutorials/hello-minikube), a tool that runs a single-node Kubernetes cluster in a virtual machine on your laptop.
+This page shows you how to install [Minikube](/docs/tutorials/hello-minikube), a tool that runs a single-node Kubernetes cluster in a virtual machine on your personal computer.

 {{% /capture %}}